rycolab/paired-perm-test/README.md

 `--metric` selects your test statistic.
 Currently we offer a difference in accuracy (`acc`) and a difference in F1 scores (`F1`).
+NOTE: the permutation test on a difference in F1 scores takes some time for large inputs.
+Please only use on small datasets.

 `--MC` is an optional argument to run a Monte Carlo approximation instead of an exact algorithm.
 The argument to this is the